 - food- and travel-themed accounts

-A HUGE “Thank you!” to all who completed the 2022-2023 book reading survey and shared their book reading habits with us.
+A HUGE “Thank you!” to all who completed the 2022-2023 book reading survey across the United States and shared their book reading habits with us.
 You people rock!

 Permission is granted to republish the graphics on this page and cite the US book reading statistics.
 Attribution is required, and a link back would be appreciated (and useful for readers) but not required.